MartinStudiosDev/Affordable-6-Bay-DIY-NAS-Build/README.md

 The mini PC retains its own independent power input and onboard power button.

 If you are not comfortable modifying ATX wiring, prebuilt 20-pin jumper switches with integrated power buttons are widely available online.
+[Here])(https://amzn.to/4tF5a6t) is an example of a good pick.

 ---